Homeland Learning Centre: Permanent staff

+regular basis.
 Qualified teachers visit HLCs from one to four days each week.
 Visiting qualified teachers are not present at HLCs for the full school day, due to time spent travelling to and from the HLC.
-In 2009 the NT Department of Education stated they plan to 'increase teaching by qualified teachers up to 5 or 6 hours per day in a virtual or face to face context'.
+In 2009, the NT Department of Education stated that it planned to "increase teaching by qualified teachers up to 5 or 6 hours per day in a virtual or face to face context".

+Assistant teachers

 HLCs are staffed by Indigenous Assistant Teachers.
+HLCs are entitled to one non-qualified "Assistant Teacher" for every 17 students, and a visiting (non-resident) qualified teacher for every 22 students.
 Assistant Teachers do not have teaching qualifications recognised by the Northern Territory Teacher Registration Board, or by other Teacher Registration Boards in Australia.
 Some Assistant Teachers have little or no English literacy or numeracy.

+Pre-service teachers

+The University of Melbourne's Graduate School of Education has partnered with Yirrkala Homelands School and the local public school at Yirrkala since 2011, involving self-funded practicum placements for pre-service teachers lasting two to four weeks.
+By November 2018, more than 60 student teachers had participated in placements in rural and remote settings, with some of the graduates returning to teach in NT schools.

+Teaching

 Curriculum

 Until 2003, Indigenous students of secondary school age at HLCs did not receive a secondary education – "HLCs offer a primary education only – i.e. no preschool or secondary".
-From 2003 secondary age students at some HLCs followed the "post-primary" curriculum used in remote Indigenous schools.
-In the post-primary curriculum mainstream, secondary subjects including humanities (such as history) and science (such as biology and physics) were either not included or were only superficially studied.
-Mathematics and English were rudimentary.
-The Program Book used in 2005 in some HLCs included:
+From 2003, secondary-age students at some HLCs followed the "post-primary" curriculum used in remote Indigenous schools.
+In the mainstream of the post-primary curriculum, secondary subjects, including humanities (such as history) and science (such as biology and physics), were either not included or studied only superficially.
+The inclusion of mathematics and English has been rudimentary, as evident in the Program Book that has been used in some HLCs: